ThomasForselius/project-1/README.md

 * Last series of checks
-  * Go through HTML code and clear commented code, clear double empty lines so that no more than one empty line in a row is found.
+  * Go through HTML code and clear commented out code, clear double empty lines so that no more than one empty line in a row is found.
   * Check that all images appear in both the webpage and the readme.md file

 ### Validator Testing